 Mr Hasrat said the Da Azadi Sapasalar (torchbearer of the freedom movement) was a chapter on the life of Bacha Khan.

-movement and different aspect of his life were mentioned in the book.
+He said the personality of Bacha Khan, his struggle in the independence movement and different aspect of his life were mentioned in the book.

 Mr Hasrat said Pashto drama writer Professor Mohammad Hamayun Huma and Professor Yar Mohammad Maghmoom Khattak were among other authors of the book.

-launched before the independence, is also part of the current book as a
+According to him, a portion of Ghani Khan's works, Gady Wady, published in the Pashto language magazine, Pakhtun, which was launched before the independence, is also part of the current book as a chapter.

 "We have not crossed the line and everything mentioned in the book is in accordance with the curriculum," he said.

 Mr Hasrat said the book was duly approved by the Provincial Technical Review Committee in 2012.

 He said noted professors of Pashto language were part of the PTRC, who had no objections to the book.

 According to him, the DCTE has decided to exclude both chapters from the book in light of the National Review Committee's recommendations.

 Mr Hasrat alleged that members of the NRC didn't have the calibre of the book's authors and the PTRC members, so there was no justification to follow its recommendations.